SAFE: Improving LLM Systems using Sentence-Level In-generation Attribution: Abstract

 \section{Abstract}

 Large Language Models (LLMs) are increasingly applied in various science domains, yet their broader adoption remains constrained by a critical challenge: the lack of trustworthy, verifiable outputs.
-Current LLMs often generate answers without reliable source attribution, or worse, with incorrect attributions, posing a barrier to their use in scientific and high-stakes settings, where traceability and accountability are non-negotiable.
-To be reliable, attribution systems need high accuracy and retrieve data with short lengths, i.e., attribute to a sentence within a document rather than a whole document.
-We propose a sentence-level pre-attribution step for Retrieve-Augmented Generation~(RAG) systems that classify sentences into three categories: not attributable, attributable to a single quote, and attributable to multiple quotes.
-By separating sentences before attribution, a proper attribution method can be selected for the type of sentence, or the attribution can be skipped altogether.
-Our results indicate that classifiers are well-suited for this task.
-In this work, we propose a pre-attribution step to reduce the computational complexity of attribution, provide a clean version of the HAGRID dataset\footnote{\GHData}, and provide an end-to-end attribution system that works out of the box\footnote{\GHCode}.
+Current LLMs often generate answers without reliable source attribution, or worse, with incorrect attributions, posing a barrier to their use in scientific and high-stakes settings, where traceability and accountability are paramount.
+To be reliable, attribution systems require high accuracy for short-length attribution on retrieved data, i.e., attribution to a sentence within a document rather than the entire document.
+We propose SAFE, a \underline{S}entence-level \underline{A}ttribution \underline{F}ram\underline{E}work for Retrieve-Augmented Generation~(RAG) systems that attributes generated sentences during generation.
+This allows users to verify sentences as they read them and correct the model when the attribution indicates the generated text is not grounded in the documents, increasing the safety of LLM systems.
+This framework consists of two steps: predicting the required number of references for a sentence, and attributing the sentence.
+Our approach achieved 95\% accuracy in the first step, which translated to 2.1$\sim$6.0\% improvements in the accuracy (normalized for maximum possible accuracy) of all attribution algorithms in our clean dataset, when compared to their top-1 accuracy.
+We also applied SAFE in real-world scenarios with documents containing hundreds to thousands of sentences.
+In these settings, SAFE reliably attributed sentences to their source documents, demonstrating that the method generalizes beyond controlled benchmarks.
+The SAFE framework and the training dataset are publicly available on GitHub\footnote{\GHCode}.